 - You can call AAdvantage customer service at 800-882-8880 in order to enroll

-- There will typically be a cost, and the cost will vary by person, depending on your existing status, the status you’re going for, etc.; some people may even be targeted for a free status challenge
+- There will typically be a cost to participate in the Instant Status Pass program, and the cost will vary by person, depending on your existing status, the status you’re going for, etc.; some people may even be targeted for a free status challenge

 When you enroll in Instant Status Pass: